tomcohen13/AI-Squid-Game/README.md

 6. Extend minimax to Expectiminimax
 7. Code advanced heuristics
 8. DONE.

+*You do not need to implement the stochastic trap throw (it's implemented for you).*

+### 2.5 Things to think about
+1. You have five seconds to both move and throw the trap.
+Decide how much to allocate for each (you may want to test this!)
+2. You are only provided with a "dumb" player to play against.
+To test your player, you might want to create more sophisticated Opponents.
+No need to be extra creative here - as you're coding and improving your Player, export your code into an `Opponent_[indicative description].py` file and place it in the folder `players`.
+Then, you'll be able to import that AI player (e.g., `from players.Opponent_minimax_no_pruning import PlayerAI as Opponent`) into `Game.py` and make it the opponent.
+That will help you prepare for other people's players!
+3. Limit both your search *breadth* (i.e., what is the scope of cells you're checking given Player's/Opponent's position) and depth (recall Iterative Deepening) to make sure you're covering as much as possible given the time constraint!!!

 ## 3. Using the Skeleton Code
 The  skeleton  code  includes  the  following  files.
 Note  that  you  will  only  be  working  in one of  them,  and  the  rest are read-only: